sphinx-doc/sphinx/Doc-3k/library/xml.etree.elementtree.rst

 .. method:: ElementTree.write(file[, encoding])

-   Writes the element tree to a file, as XML. *file* is a file name, or a file object opened for writing. *encoding* is the output encoding (default is US- ASCII).
+   Writes the element tree to a file, as XML. *file* is a file name, or a file object opened for writing. *encoding* is the output encoding (default is US-ASCII).

 .. _elementtree-qname-objects: